alexzhou415/Mando-Slug/README.md

 ## Background

 Mando Slug is a side-scrolling shooter game where the player must shoot enemies and avoid getting hit by them.
-The player starts off with 3 lives and loses one each time an enemy hits the player.
-The default weapon is a pistol, but more effective weapons can be picked up as the player advances through the level.
-The object of the game is to defeat each boss at the end of the level(s).
+The player starts off with 5 lives and loses one each time an enemy hits the player.

 ## MVPs